proxycheck/proxycheck.io/README.md

 * Check if an IP is operating as a VPN Server
 * Check the ASN that the IP belongs to
 * Check the Country of the IP
+* Tag queries with descriptions for later analysis
 * Very fast proxy checking (99% answered under 11ms not including network overhead)
 * Multiple geographically seperated servers for load distribution and redundancy